ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 ## The end of geographic mobility.

 Eventually Vashti agrees to visit her son.
-She leaves her room and begins her journey across through the Machine.
+She leaves her room and begins her journey across the world and through the Machine.
 People aren't forbidden from travelling, but few bother to do it:

 > Thanks to the advance of science, the earth was exactly alike all over. [...]
 What was the good of going to Peking when it was just like Shrewsbury?
 Why return to Shrewsbury when it would all be like Peking?
 Men seldom moved their bodies; all unrest was concentrated in the soul.